Most product descriptions are terrible.

 When we’re stuck for words and don’t know what else to add to our product description, we often add something bland like “excellent product quality.”

 That’s a “yeah, yeah” phrase.
 As soon as a potential buyer reads “excellent product quality” he thinks, “Yeah, yeah, of course.
 That’s what everyone says.”Ever heard someone describe their product quality as average, not so good, or even bad?

-You become less persuasive when your potential buyer reads your product description and starts saying “yeah, yeah” to themselves.
+You become less persuasive when potential buyers read your product description and start saying, “Yeah, yeah” to themselves.
 To avoid this reaction, be as specific as possible.